Aegyo

-Aegyo (/ko/) in Korean is a normalized gendered performance that involves a cute display of affection often expressed through a cute voice, changes to speech, facial expressions, or gestures.
+Aegyo in Korean is a normalized gendered performance that involves a cute display of affection often expressed through a cute voice, changes to speech, facial expressions, or gestures.
 A similar expression is gyotae (/ko/).
 Aegyo literally means behaving in a flirtatious, coquettish manner and it is commonly expected for both male and female K-pop idols and also expected or demanded from exclusively younger females in Korean society in a way which reinforces or reflects Korea's traditional gender roles.
 However, it is not uncommon for everyday people to behave in such a way, and is widely used as an expression of affection towards loved ones, family, and friends, and also as a hyper-sexualized form of seduction.
 Aegyo can also display closeness with others, which is possible to bring people together.
 The word is often translated as "cuteness" in English, and can be compared to the Chinese concept of sājiāo (撒嬌), or the Japanese concepts of kawaii and amae.

-In popular culture and the Korean Wave (Hallyu)

-Aegyo plays a huge role in South Korean popular culture, especially in idol girl groups.
-The higher-registered girl voice popular in girl groups in Korea has been dominant since the first successful female K-pop group S.E.S. emerged in 1997.
-This style has grown in popularity since then.
-A famous example of that exaggerated cuteness is the Girls' Generation music video for "Gee", which features much use of hands pointing at, touching, and framing the face when showing the girls in turn.
-One of their many song and dance videos, many of Gee's dance moves are based on aegyo.
-Aegyo as a personal trait of Girls' Generation member Sunny was described as "cuteness that calls for a punch", not as an actual complaint, but as a recognition of the degree to which aegyo can be taken.

-Although more common among female idol groups, male groups often perform aegyo as part of their fanservice.
-The maknae, or youngest member of a group, is often (but not exclusively) the one encouraged to perform aegyo.
-Another member may get a better response from fans or be better suited due to physical or emotional characteristics.
-For some performers, aegyo is merely an extension of their own normal behavior, encouraged by the groups' producers.

-As performers evolve from "youth" to "young adult" images, the aegyo in their performances often evolves, becoming an almost-nostalgic homage to the performers' earlier stage image.
-They will "put on the character" briefly for fun and to satisfy fan expectation, in the same way they will sing their earliest hits.
-Some traces of aegyo will continue as persistent traits.

-A pro-forma version of aegyo may become tradition for certain circumstances, such as when idols perform the "Gwiyomi" song, with actions made popular by the South Korean rapper Jung Ilhoon of BtoB.